 Energy consumption is calculated as an annual average of the energy consumed during the production process (excluding premises heating) from the raw material in bulk to the finished floor covering.
-This means, for example, that the energy calculation for wood-based products starts from the wooden logs.
+This means, for example, that the energy calculation for wood and plant based products shall be measured from the input of the raw material into the factory until the finishing operations, packaging included.

-For synthetic (non-renewable) raw materials, the calculations start from the fabrication of the product used.
 The calculation shall not include the energy content of the raw material (nda: feedstock energy).

-The energy calculation shall include at least 95% by weight of the raw materials' energy consumption.
-The energy required to manufacture adhesives and varnish shall not be included in the calculations.
+The energy required to manufacture adhesives and varnish or coatings shall not be included in the calculations.